hehao98/CommentAnalysis/README.md

 ### Download and Generate CSV Data

-Make sure that your disk have at least 50GB empty space.
+By downloading the latest data from GitHub, the results will differ from those in paper.
+In order to replicate exactly what is in the paper, you need to skip this step and use data in `result/` folder.

 ```
+# Make sure that your disk have at least 50GB empty space
 mkdir temp
-python repo_info_download.py
+python repo_info_download.py [GitHub Username] [GitHub Access Token]
 python download2.py
+python contributor_info_download.py [JSON File] [GitHub Username] [GitHub Access Token]
 python repo_info_analysis.py
 ```

 ### Analysis and Visualization

 See `visualization.ipynb`.
+The scripts must be run from the first to the last.